0xEddie/space-tourism-brochure/README.md

   - Since this website only contains static, unchanging pages (no user or dynamic information is fetched and displayed), that means this could be refactored to be a Static Site Generated (SSG) application.
 SSG apps are more performant and better for SEO since they are just static pages rendered at build time.
 Static sites are also cheaper to host.
   - There is a [Vite plugin](https://vite-plugin-ssr.com/pre-rendering) which allows for easy SSG and would be an excellent next step for development.

 - Set up and hook into a CMS (Content Management System) such as [Sanity](https://www.sanity.io/) for site content, instead of querying a data.json file.
-Using a CMS is often best for easily scaling and managing content for a web app.
+Using a CMS is often best for easily scaling and managing content that changes over time for a web app.
   - Optionally: Use the npm package `localforage` to create a fake interface to a CMS [like in this React Router example](https://gist.githubusercontent.com/ryanflorence/1e7f5d3344c0db4a8394292c157cd305/raw/f7ff21e9ae7ffd55bfaaaf320e09c6a08a8a6611/contacts.js).
 This would be a good step for a learning project without worrying about database setup.

 ### Useful Resources